-The liability recognised in the balance sheet in respect of the defined benefit pension plan is the present value of the defined benefit obligation at the end of the reporting period less the fair value of the plan assets.
-The defined benefit obligation is calculated annually by independent actuaries, Aon Hewitt Limited, using the projected unit credit method.
-The present value of the defined benefit obligation is determined by discounting the estimated future cash flows using interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits are paid, and that have terms to maturity approximating to the terms of the related pension obligation.
+The liability recognised in the balance sheet in respect of the defined benefit pension plans is the present value of the defined benefit obligations at the end of the reporting period less the fair value of the plan assets.
+The defined benefit obligations are calculated annually by independent actuaries, Aon Hewitt Limited, using the projected unit credit method.
+The present value of the defined benefit obligations is determined by discounting the estimated future cash flows using interest rates of high-quality corporate bonds that are determined in the currency in which the benefits are paid, and that have terms to maturity approximating to the terms of the related pension obligation.

 Actuarial gains and losses arising from experience adjustments and changes to actuarial assumptions are charged or credited to equity in other comprehensive income in the period in which they arise.

-Past-service costs are recognised immediately in income.
+Past service costs are recognised immediately to income.

-The scheme is a funded, defined benefit, final salary pension plan.
+The schemes are funded, defined benefit, final salary pension plans.
 The level of benefits provided depends on members' length of service and their salary at their date of leaving the Company.
-The majority of pensions in payment receive inflationary increases in line with the RPI (Retail Prices Index) inflation.
+The majority of pensions in payment receive inflationary increases in line with the RPI (Retail Price Index) inflation.
 The benefit payments are from trustee-administered funds.
 The amount of contributions to be paid is decided jointly by the employer and the Trustees of the scheme.
 Assets held in trust are governed by UK regulations and practice.
-The scheme's investment strategy is decided by the Trustees, in consultation with the employer.
-The Board of Trustees must be composed of representatives of the employer and plan participants in accordance with the scheme's legal documentation.
+The schemes' investment strategy is decided by the Trustees, in consultation with the employer.
+The Boards of Trustees must be composed of representatives of the employer and plan participants in accordance with the scheme's legal documentation.

-The net defined benefit cost and net deficit of the plan have been allocated to WPD West Midlands and WPD East Midlands in accordance with pensionable salaries, currently 53.7% to WPD West Midlands (2016: 50.8%).
-The figures below show the proportion allocated to WPD West Midlands.
+The net defined benefit cost and net deficit of the ESPS plan have been allocated to WPD South West and WPD South Wales in accordance with pensionable salaries, currently 38.7% (2016: 37.1%) to WPD South Wales.
+The figures below show the proportion allocated to WPD South Wales.